-(ii) Irrigation Schemes. (a) General.
-This division comprises the schemes constructed and under construction for the supply of water to some twenty-five irrigation districts.
+- (ii) Irrigation Schemes. (a) General.
+This division comprises the schemes constructed and under construction for the supply of water to some twenty-nine irrigation districts.
 Up to 1906, irrigation schemes were controlled by local Trusts, which had obtained the moneys for their construction on loan from the State.
 By the Water Act 1905, all local control was abolished except in the case of Mildura, and the districts were transferred to the State Rivers and Water Supply Commission.
-Since that date the Government has adopted a vigorous irrigation policy, and the capital expenditure at 30th June, 1925, on water supply for the irrigation and water supply districts under the control of the Commission and at Mildura, exclusive of the amount of £1,028,000 expended by it on River Murray Agreement Works, was £7,919,000.
+Since that date the Government has adopted a vigorous irrigation policy, and the capital expenditure at 30th June, 1926, on water supply for the irrigation and water supply districts under the control of the Commission and at Mildura, exclusive of the amount of £1,202,000 expended by it on River Murray Agreement Works, was £8,946,000.
 The irrigation works draw their supplies mainly from headworks constructed on the Goulburn, Murray, and Loddon Rivers.
 The cost of these headworks, which now stands at £1,127,000, is not debited to any particular districts, but is borne by the State.
-The extent of land under irrigated culture during the year 1924-25 for all kinds of crop was 375,503 acres, being an increase of 50,945 acres over the area irrigated in the previous year, and 64,072 acres on the average of the last four years.

-(b) Goulburn Irrigation System.
+The extent of land under irrigated culture during the year 1925-26 for all kinds of crop was 343,685 acres, being an increase of 10,204 acres over the average area irrigated during the past five years. - (b) Goulburn Irrigation System.
 The Goulburn Irrigation System (see Official Year Book No. 13, map on page 561) is the largest project of the kind in Victoria.
-The need for irrigation in the Goulburn Valley is indicated by its low annual rainfall, 18 inches, while the great variation in the rainfall over the catchment area, 20 inches to 52 inches; in the rate of flow, 180 cusecs\ to 80,000 cusecs; and in the volume of the annual river discharge, 620,000 acre-feet to 6,200,000 acre-feet, reveal clearly the necessity for regulating the river flow by storage.
-The progress made in this direction is shown by the fact that the existing storages of this system will hold some 489,000 acre-feet.
-The completion of works under construction will increase this to 660,000 acre-feet, which, added to 300,000 acre-feet divertible direct from the river, brings the total artificial supply to 960,000 acre-feet.
+The need for irrigation in the Goulburn Valley is indicated by its low annual rainfall, 18 inches, while the great variation in the rainfall over the catchment area, 20 inches to 52 inches; in the rate of flow, 180 cusecs to 80,000 cusecs; and in the volume of the annual river discharge, 620,000 acre-feet to 6,200,000 acre-feet, reveal clearly the necessity for regulating the river flow by storage.
+The progress made in this direction is shown by the fact that the existing storages of this system will hold some 660,000 acre-feet, which, added to 300,000 acre-feet divertible direct from the river, brings the total artificial supply to 960,000 acre-feet.